Difference Between Air Scrubber vs Air Purifier and More

 Air Sanitizer vs Air Purifier

 As for air sanitizers vs. air purifiers, the difference is also important to understand.
 Air sanitizers claim to sanitize the air with various technologies such as UV light and/or negative ions.
-By contrast, air purifiers are capable of removing tiny particulate from the air through filtration.
+By contrast, air purifiers are capable of removing tiny particulates from the air through filtration.

 Comparing Air Scrubber vs Air Purifier Products and More

 The chart below will help you understand the difference between air scrubbers, air purifiers and other products we discussed.